javierlopezdeancos/higgsboson/README.md

 **default tokens convention name**

+> [!WARNING]
-⚠️ Take care here, in the same way that I will explain that for each `theme tokens` you can use the naming convention that you want, in this case, you must follow the existing naming convention.
+> Take care here, in the same way that I will explain that for each `theme tokens` you can use the naming convention that you want, in this case, you must follow the existing naming convention.

 ```
 --hggs-border-primary-default
   ──── ────── ─────── ───────